GSA/centers-of-excellence/about/team.md

         bio: >-
           Adam Grandt is a highly technical, hands-on leader and software architect with an agile skillset.
 Grandt has a proven track record of effecting technological evolution to meet organizational needs.
 At the CoE Grandt leads the Cloud Adoption and Infrastructure Optimization Centers, while directing agency efforts to optimize IT infrastructure at an enterprise level.
 Grandt helps agencies plan lasting and resilient modernization efforts by introducing best practices in infrastructure architecture and systems development.
 Grandt’s projects have included the acquisition of modern mainframe hardware and the migration process of critical governmentwide applications.
 Prior to joining the CoE, Grandt launched several financial technology companies and partnered with federal and local law enforcement agencies to build systems to reduce human trafficking and internet crimes against children.
         linkedin: adam-grandt-ht0
-      - name: Bridget Fields
-        img: BridgetFields19.jpg
-        bio: >-
-          Bridget Fields has 6 years of federal government experience.
-As the CoE Acquisitions Lead, Fields serves as a project manager to manage relationships with government stakeholders and contractor teams, find flexibility within contractual terms to provide project teams the ability to achieve their actual objectives, and work on contractual modifications when changes are necessary.
-In addition, Fields has served as the Administrative Assistant to the Director of Acquisitions while also serving as the project manager responsible for managing the entirety of the organization's SaaS licenses and purchase card (ie, Government credit card) procurements for software.
-Fields was the recipient of the Special Act Award in 2018.
-        linkedin: bridget-fields-917a9b62
       - name: Danielle Gallant
         img:  DanielleGallant19.jpg
         bio: >-